 Abbas Lakha QC was appointed an Inspector by the Department of Trade and Industry to conduct a lengthy investigation into Insider Dealing in the shares of a FTSE 100 Company in the lead up to its takeover.

-Financial - See also 'International Financial Crime', below
+Criminal Fraud - See also 'International Financial Crime', below

 R v Goddard (2012) - acted for man accused of involvement in £170m MTIC fraud.
 The largest and most complex contra fraud to date.
 Jury failed to agree on client, although 15 other defendants were convicted.